Kevin110026/airmouse-v0.1/README.md

 `This additional rule is designed to make you still be able to double click under low fps, which is hard to be done by the original method`

+# Common Issues:

+## camera

+`Exception: Unable to access camera, please check README.md for more info`

+check if the camera wasnt attached, or if the permission got denied

+you can also try changing the `CAM_NUM` inside main.py(line 15) to 1 or 2 (depending or ur camera's id)